maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-by-mail.md

 1. **By mail** **or**
 2. **Drop it off** at a location designated by your county **or**
 3. **Drop it off** at any polling place in your county by 8 pm on Election Day.

+You can have a relative or person living in your house drop off your vote-by-mail ballot at a polling place on election day.
+Fill in the information on the return envelope.

 **If you mail your ballot back, don’t delay.**